miyako/4d-component-classic-query-editor/README.md

 ### Remarks

-* The component has been upgraded to v17 (previously v14)
+* The component has been upgraded to v19 (previously v17, v14 before that)
 * The ``Form`` object is now used instead of a process object variable to manage context
-* The form can not be exported to project yet, due to the use of a grouped scrollable area

 ### New!